-While a survey is scheduled for the third quarter of 2022, the School welcomes all feedback and suggestions from our community at any time.
+While surveys are scheduled biennially, the School welcomes all feedback and suggestions from our community at any time.
 We appreciate positive feedback and sharing this with those involved.
-We take seriously any concerns or complaints raised and provide a range of platforms for this to occur.
+We take seriously any concerns or complaints raised and provide a range of platforms for this to occur, including anonymously via our website at feedback.

-In addition to the formal avenues provided on our website, meetings with parents, student and staff also provide feedback about the satisfaction of people in these groups at the School.
+In addition to the formal avenues, meetings with parents, students and staff provide opportunities for feedback about their satisfaction with the School.